On the ergodic theory of free group actions by real-analytic circle diffeomorphisms: Proof of the theorem

+Next, to this partition we would like to associate a ``topologically expanding'' map that sends each interval of the partition to a finite union of intervals of the partition.
+To do this, we define the map $R:\Sc\setminus N \to \Sc$ by

+\emr{This choice is quite natural: at each point in the interior of each $\bM_{\gamma}$, geodesics starting with~$\gamma^{-1}$ are the only ones along which, eventually, one may get an expansion.}

-Notice that for all $i$, the image $R(I_i)$ is a union of some of the $I_j$'s plus the boundary points of adjacent intervals.
-Indeed, $R(I_i)$ is an interval, and its endpoints must belong to $N$ due to Lemma~\ref{l:images}.
-Thus, it is natural to think of $\mJ$ as a Markov partition for the map~$R$.
+Note that for all $i$, the image $R(I_i)$ is a union of some of the $I_j$'s plus the boundary points of adjacent intervals.
+Indeed, Lemma~\ref{l:images} implies that $R(I_i)$ is a connected component of the corresponding set~$M_{\gamma}$ (in particular, its endpoints belong to~$N$).

+\emr{To conclude the proof of Proposition~\ref{p:suma-divergente}, we need to study the partition $\mathcal{J}$ and the map $R$ in more details.
+We start by defining}~$N_j$ as the set of indeterminacy points for the map $R^j$. \emr{More precisely, we} let $N_0:=N$ and $N_{j+1}:=N_j \bigcup R^{-j}(N)$.

+\emr{ \begin{lemma} The following holds: $NE(G)\subset \bigcup_j N_j \subset G(N).$ \end{lemma}} \emr{Before going into the proof of this lemma, we notice that it allows to conclude the proof of Proposition~\ref{p:suma-divergente} (and hence those of Proposition~\ref{p:geod} and Theorem~\ref{t:exp}).
+Indeed, by Lemma~\ref{l:ends}, every point of~$N$ is fixed by the corresponding element $g_+\neq\id$.
+Hence, every point of~$G(N)$ also has a nontrivial stabilizer.
+By Lemma~\ref{l:NE-G}, this yields the desired property~($\star$) for the group~$G$.}

-Define now $N_j$ as being the set of indeterminacy points for the map $R^j$.
-More precisely, let $N_0:=N$ and $N_{j+1}:=N_j \bigcup R^{-j}(N)$.
-Due to the Markov property of the partition $\mJ$, the map $R^{j}$ sends each connected component of $\Sc\setminus N_j$ onto one of the intervals~$I_i$.
-We would like now to see $R$ as an expanding dynamics, so that $R^j$ expands on each of the intervals in $\mJ_j$ for large $j$.
-Nevertheless, at the end of this iteration, we may fall very close to one of the points of~$N$.
-We are hence forced to compose with another map that allows escaping from such a region.
-To perform this procedure appropriately (so that we keep control of distortion along the compositions), we will use a technique similar to the one used in~\cite{DKN-MMJ}.
+\emr{In order to prove Lemma~\ref{l:NE-G}, we would like to use the topological expansion of the map~$R$.
+Notice that}, due to the Markov property of the partition $\mJ$, the map $R^{j}$ sends each connected component of $\Sc\setminus N_j$ onto one of the intervals~$I_i$. \emr{Hence, to obtain a lower bound for the derivative of $R^j$ in the complement of~$N_j$, it would suffice to obtain an upper bound for its distortion and show that the size of the connected components of this complementary set tends to zero.
+The former issue is treated (with a slightly modified statement) in Lemma~\ref{l:part+dist} below, and the latter is ruled out by Lemma~\ref{l:diameters}; both are then put together in Corollary~\ref{c:needed}, concluding the proof of Lemma~\ref{l:NE-G}.}

+\emr{However, the distortion of the iterations of $R^j$ on connected components of the complement of~$N_j$ cannot be controlled due to the presence of parabolic points.
+Indeed, the iterations of~$g_+$ have derivative identically equal to~$1$ at the corresponding endpoint $x_+\in N$.
+We are hence forced to modify the above procedure to reobtain control of distortion.
+The method, allowing to do so} (which is similar to the one used in~\cite{DKN-MMJ}) \emr{is to vary the number of iterations by considering the first iteration of $R$ under which the point leaves the neighborhoods of the points of~$N$.}

-Namely, for each interval $I=(a_-,a_+) \in \mJ$, consider the corresponding first-returns~$g_+$ and $g_-$ fixing the right and left endpoints of $I$, respectively.
-Let
+Namely, for each interval $I=(\emr{x_-,x_+}) \in \mJ$, consider the corresponding first-returns~$g_+$ and $g_-$ fixing the right and left endpoints of $I$, respectively.
+Let \emr{